 About the Host

-Derrick started the Hidden Legal Figures podcast to “highlight the heroic and vital contribution that lawyers and judges made to the Civil Rights Movement.”
+Derrick Alexander Pope started the Hidden Legal Figures podcast to “highlight the heroic and vital contribution that lawyers and judges made to the Civil Rights Movement.”
 He researches, writes, and narrates the episode with a lawyer’s mind and a curator’s insight.

 An Atlanta native, Derrick is a graduate of Morris Brown College and the Loyola University School of Law in New Orleans, Louisiana, earning top honors in the Loyola Law Clinic.
 He is a member of the State Bar of Georgia where serves on three standing committees (Vice-Chair, Communications/Cornerstones of Freedom Program; Editorial Board of the Georgia Bar Journal, and the Advisory Committee on Legislation, and Past Co-Chair of the Committee on Inclusion in the Profession), the Phi Alpha Delta Law Fraternity, the United States Supreme Court Historical Society, and the Alpha Phi Alpha Fraternity, Inc.

-Speaking Engagements.
+Speaking Engagements

 A dynamic and moving speaker.
 He speaks in a way that is totally captivating.
 He creates an experience that is satisfying for the soul and I would recommend him as an orator of the highest caliber!